wdv4758h/pypy-extradoc/blog/draft/arm-status-update.rst

   a regular basis.
 A fully emulated approach using QEMU might still be worth trying.*
 * Improve the tools, i.e. integrate with jitviewer_.

-Long term on open topics/projects for ARM:
+Long term or open topics/projects for ARM:

+* Fully support the hard-float calling convention and have nightly builds and tests.
 * Review of the generated machine code the JIT generates on ARM to see if the instruction selection makes sense for ARM.
 * Build a version that runs on Android.